 Tobacco, drink, gambling, the Internet, even sex – all are sweet, addictive juices, often offered to us by friendly goblins for our enjoyment (and often for their profit).
 We know better than to heed the cries; because we have heeded them before: tempted, indulged, soared, crashed, suffered.
 The Morning After, we are listless, in pain and discomfort, sometimes in peril of losing our jobs, or loves, if not our lives.

-I understand the imperatives to slurp goblin juice – I am an alcoholic.
-It has been 7 years since I last drank.
-Before that I went through one period of 16 years without drinking, and another of about 8 years.
-I used to smoke too: I gave up a 50 cigarette-a-day habit in 1983.
-Much of my adult life I have been driven to drink and smoke and enjoy all the juices that I could slurp.
-Some addicts take a long time, maybe never, to acknowledge their cravings.
-Not me: I was unlucky that way – I always knew but still I gorged.
+I understand the imperatives to slurp goblin juice – I am an addict. .
+Much of my adult life I have been driven to drink and smoke and enjoy all the juices that I could slurp but always in staccato bursts.
+Since 1966 I went through one period of 16 years without drinking, and another of about 8 years.
+I last drank serious alcohol in 2003 – I have tasted drops of wine since but wine is too acid for me nowadays.
+I gave up a 50 cigarette-a-day habit in 1983 Some addicts take a long time, maybe never, to acknowledge their cravings.
+Not me: I was unlucky that way – I always knew, yet still I gorged.
 That takes the arrogance of “I can handle this problem” “I know I can stop any time I want”.
-In my case I was able to stop, but it was not an easy matter.
-I just told everybody I loved that I had quit and my pride then disallowed me to re-start.
+In my case I was able to stop, but it was not an easy matter: I just told everybody I loved that I had quit and my pride then disallowed me to re-start.
 Usually a curse, sometimes hubris is a blessing.

 Nowadays I try only to satisfy the daily urge for adventure, walking, Living Life…